 Frans and Trudi made their final journey to Nahá and their beloved Lacandon Jungle in a pair of child-sized beautifully carved wooden caskets made specifically for their remains which were removed from their original graves in San Cristóbal de las Casas along with their enormous concrete headstone with a jaguar and a Mayan cross carved into it.

-At 11:00 the morning after our arrival our group headed for Chan K’in Antonio’s house.
+At 11 am the morning after our arrival our group headed for Chan K’in Antonio’s house.
 As the son of Chan K’in Viejo, Chan K’in Antonio is the most devout keeper of Lacandon traditions.
 But he is not a shaman.
-Rather he believes that he, like all Lacandon, can speak directly to the Lacandon Gods and request help and favors.
+Rather he believes that he, like all Lacandon, can speak directly to the Lacandon gods and request help and favors.
 Better health.
 Better wealth.
 But there are no guarantees and there are certainly no miracles.

-Chan K’in Antonio wasn’t waiting around for them to arrive.
-He jumped right in with chanting in the fast-disappearing Lacandon language and distributing drops of balche (more on that later) to molded figures representing the Lacandon Gods.
+Chan K’in Antonio jumped right in with chanting in the fast-disappearing Lacandon language and distributing drops of balche (more on that later) to molded figures representing the Lacandon gods.
 Each also received a small hand-formed ball of copal which was ultimately lit on fire.

-However, balche is effective and a number of people noted a certain impatience in the ceremony as if some participants were rushing to get to the balche which was ladeled out of the canoe into a hand-made pottery jar (a replica of an important original vessel) then distributed in cups made from coconut shells.
+The balche was ladeled out of the canoe into a hand-made pottery jar (a replica of an important original vessel) then distributed in cups made from coconut shells.
 Sadly, the gorgeous ceramic jar was dropped and shattered later that night after perhaps one too many balches.

 In the afternoon Frans and Trudi’s coffins were taken out of the Nahá community center, where they’d been displayed on top of a small shrine, and carried to our encampment accompanied by a procession of villagers.
 At the encampment, the coffins were displayed on top of the picnic tables in the dining area.
 Small bags of soil from Frans and Trudi’s birthplaces (Denmark and Switzerland, respectively) were added to the coffins.